PrepTempo

 Conclusion

-The main claim an argument is trying to establish; the point all premises work to support.
+The main claim an argument is trying to establish; everything else in the stimulus should function as support for it.

 Necessary assumption